Residency Program

 Curriculum & Residency Structure

-Our program provides training in clinical pathology (CP), anatomic pathology (AP), and research.
-Clinical training encompasses either a combined AP/CP program or exclusive training in AP or CP.
+Clinical training is available as a combined AP/CP program, exclusive training in AP or CP, or a combined AP/NP program.
 Research training is available and can be linked to clinical training or exclusively as post-doctoral fellowship training.

 The goal of our training program is to provide a comprehensive educational experience ensuring that our residents have a strong foundation in the knowledge base, interpretive skills and clinical interface skills required of a practicing pathologist.
-Increasing resident responsibility in the day-to-day aspects of tissue diagnosis and laboratory problem solving are emphasized along with participation in laboratory administration and medical informatics programs.
+Increasing resident responsibility in the day-to-day aspects of tissue diagnosis and laboratory problem solving are emphasized along with participation in laboratory administration.
 Involvement in laboratory and clinically based research is strongly encouraged as an integral component of training.
 Teaching opportunities include clinical conferences and medical student pathology laboratories.

 Training Pathways